Last reviewed · 8 May 2026 · Independent UK SRS Reference

 TestThresholdScopeCalculationNotes

-Employee Test250+ employeesTotal UK group employmentAll UK subsidiaries and parent companyIncludes contractors if they work exclusively for the group
+Employee Test250 or more employeesTotal UK group employmentAll UK subsidiaries and parent companyQualifies on its own, regardless of the financial figures

-Turnover Test£44+ millionAnnual turnover (revenue)Most recent annual accounts periodMust be exceeded in conjunction with balance sheet test
+Turnover TestMore than £44 millionAnnual turnover (revenue)Most recent annual accounts periodMust be exceeded in conjunction with balance sheet test

-Balance Sheet Test£38+ millionAnnual balance sheet totalMost recent annual accounts periodMust be exceeded in conjunction with turnover test
+Balance Sheet TestMore than £38 millionAnnual balance sheet totalMost recent annual accounts periodMust be exceeded in conjunction with turnover test

 Route 1: Employee Test You qualify if your UK group employs 250 or more people, regardless of financial thresholds.